-And after 27+ years, we now know that Social Thinking is still in its infancy (or early childhood) because there are so many current pathways to nurture and new ones to blaze.
+After 27+ years, we now know that Social Thinking is still in its infancy (or early childhood) because there are so many current pathways to nurture and new ones to blaze.
 We hope you’ll walk away with the idea that Social Thinking concepts are relevant across all neurotypes.
 In the early years, the autism and special education communities were the only populations to embrace our work.
-Now, as we move past the pandemic, reflect on the neurodiversity movement, and heed the research related to the academic, social, and organizational needs of all children, we find our work is found more often in Tier 1 classrooms, homeschools, private schools, or in smaller groups of students whether considered neurotypical or neurodivergent.
+Now, as we move past the pandemic, reflect on the neurodiversity movement, and heed the research related to the academic, social, and organizational needs of all children, we find our work is found more often in Tier 1 classrooms, homeschools, private schools, or in smaller groups of students, whether considered neurotypical or neurodivergent.
 In other words, all students need tools to think socially for both academic and social worlds.

-So, at our core we still remain committed to supporting people who seek tools and strategies to make gains towards their social goals, regardless of whether they have a diagnosis or not.
+So, at our core we still remain committed to supporting people who seek tools and strategies to make gains toward their social goals, regardless of whether they have a diagnosis or not.
 We have new ways of talking and writing about what we do, so if you are looking for a way to explain the core of the Social Thinking® Methodology, here is an infographic that might help.

 Social Thinking 2.0 emphasizes: